Mhmdhammoud/internship-plan/Question I Car.md

 12. `lightsOn` (boolean): Indicates whether the lights are on or off.
 13. `model` (string): The model of the car.
 14. `brand` (string): The brand of the car.
+15. `tirePressure` (object): Keeps track of the pressure for each tire.
+This should be an object with properties `frontLeft`, `frontRight`, `rearLeft`, and `rearRight`, each representing the pressure (in psi or another unit) of the corresponding tire.

 #### **Methods:**